sandbox-bio/sandbox.bio/app/src/tutorials/awk-intro/steps/Step4.md

 <Execute command={`awk 'BEGIN{ print(5/7) }'`} />

-(that's another way to do floating-point math on the command line without using the `bc` command!)
+(that's one easy way to do floating-point math on the command line, as Bash itself only supports integers).